wwall3r/bingo/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.

+# Troubleshooting

+## `supabase db commit 'commit_name'` did not generate changes

+- Something bad happened.
+Grab the database dump as a reference `scripts/postgres.sh pg_dump dbname > db.dump` so you can have a backup in case you lose work.